Digital Signatures for Builders and Trades

 How TailoredQuote Handles It

-TailoredQuote Pro includes a native digital signature feature built specifically for contractor quotes.
-You tick a checkbox when creating a quote, send it for signature in one click, and the customer signs on any device.
+TailoredQuote includes a native digital signature feature built specifically for contractor quotes, included on every plan.
+You tick a checkbox when creating a quote (or send any saved quote for signature from your dashboard), and the customer signs on any device.

 The signed agreement PDF — including the drawn signature, name, timestamp, and IP address — is generated automatically and stored on your Signed Agreements page.
 Both you and your customer receive a copy by email.